-When VLM does not know the explicit reasoning path, it tends to describe the image comprehensively by generating image captions, rather than focusing on the key points in the image accroding to the question, maybe resulting in a FP or accumulation of errors.
-In contrast, ViFP explicitly guides the VLM to focus on the key visual information in the images and reasoning paths, significantly improving the answer accuracy and reasoning reliability.
+We further compare the reasoning chains generated by ViFP with generic CoT prompts.
+Table \ref{tab:Ablation-study} shows that the generic CoT prompts provide limited benefits to the VLM.
+Their chains lack specificity and are ineffective in guiding the VLM to focus on the key elements necessary for answering the question.
+When VLM does not know the explicit reasoning path, it tends to describe the image comprehensively by generating image captions, rather than trying to focus on the key points in the image according to the question, potentially resulting in a FP or accumulation of errors.
+In contrast, the reasoning chains generated by ViFP explicitly guide the VLM to focus on the key visual information in the images and offer the reasoning paths, significantly improving answer accuracy and reasoning reliability.